Frequently Asked Questions

 Will feedback be provided on intent to apply forms?

-Submitters will receive a confirmation notice when the program receives an intent to apply form.
-However, applicants will not receive feedback on their forms.
-Please submit a full proposal by the due date, as directed on the How to Apply page.
+Applicants will receive a confirmation email when the program receives an intent to apply form but will not receive specific feedback on their forms.
+Submit a full proposal by the due date, as directed on the How to Apply page.

 Once submitted, what is the process for receiving updates on an application’s status?